rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >New hook script: hs_targetobject

 v4.2.1.1
->Fixed a crash bug introduced in 4.2.1 with the fix for corpses blocking line of fire
+>Fixed a crash bug introduced in 4.2.1 by the fix for corpses blocking line of fire

 v4.2.1
 >Fixed a bug in save_array script function that could corrupt sfallgv.sav when saving a new array under the same key